Puzur-Inshushinak: Early life

 Elam had been a vassal of Akkad since the time of Sargon.
-His father was Shinpi-khish-khuk, the crown prince, and most likely a brother of Khita.
+His father was Šimpi-išhuk, the crown prince, and most likely a brother of Khita.
 Kutik-Inshushinak's first position was as governor of Susa, which he may have held from a young age.
 Around 2130 BC his father died, and he became crown prince in his stead.

 Reign

 Kutik-Inshushinak accordingly campaigned in the Zagros mountains on their behalf.
 He was greatly successful as his conquests seem to have gone beyond the initial mission.